Sherif-2001/Brush-in-a-Rush/README.md

 * [License](#license)

 ## Introduction
-Application which looks, and behave like Paint known from Windows OS.
-Draw shapes, fill them with color or erase them.
-Rescale, and zoom your picture.
+Developed an interactive graphics application inspired by the iconic Paint from Windows OS using Qt C++.
+Implemented features include drawing shapes, filling them with color, erasing, and advanced functionalities like rescaling and zooming for precise editing.

 ## Features
 1. Draw a line, triangle, circle, rectangle